 Crassula 'Extagnol', Crassula 'Extaniol', Crassula 'Spiralis'

-Crassula 'Estagnol', also known as Crassula 'Spiralis', is a small, slow-growing succulent with an attractive, spiral-growing habit.
-It has bright green leaves and grows in short, clustering columns.
-When the plant is old enough, the stems are divided into 3 to 6, and growing tips can bloom with small white flowers.
+Crassula 'Estagnol', also known as Crassula 'Spiralis', is a small, slow-growing succulent with an attractive spiral-growing habit.
+It has bright green leaves and grows in short clustering columns.
+In mature specimens, the stems are divided into 3 to 6, and the growing tips can bloom with small white flowers.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.